ddukhan/tailscale-test/README.md

-# 🚀 Tailscale Network in GCP Connecting to Home and Office
+# 🚀 Tailscale GCP Network for Home and Office

 ## 🌟 Overview